DevOpsDolapo/DevOps_Projects/PROJECT 7/Project7.md

 **Step 3**

-Check that the instances are up and running
+Check that the instance is up and running

 ![Alt text](Images/aws_launch-instance6.png)

-### Edit the Security Groups to Open `Port 8000` on the Apache EC2 Instances and `Port 80` on the Nginx EC2 Instance
+### 2. Edit the Security Groups to Open `Port 8000` on the Apache EC2 Instances and `Port 80` on the Nginx EC2 Instance

 To edit inbound rules on the Apache EC2 instances to open `Port 8080`: